About this Policy

 We will obtain your consent to contact you by email and text message for marketing purposes.
 We will also obtain consent from all new supporters (who sign up after 25 May 2018) to make marketing calls.

 We will send you marketing by post, on the basis of it being within our legitimate interests to do so, unless you opt out.
 See section 10 (‘Our legal basis for processing data’) for more information about our use of legitimate interests.
 We will also contact existing supporters by phone on this basis (unless they are registered with the Telephone Preference Service or have opted out of receiving marketing communications from St John Ambulance Cymru).

 We send the following marketing materials:

-- Updates about St John Cymru-Wales’s work – including newsletters, magazines, and other publications informing you about our work
+- Updates about St John Ambulance Cymru’s work – including newsletters, magazines, and other publications informing you about our work

 - campaigns – information about our campaigning activities throughout Wales, including how you can support such campaigns, (for example by lobbying influential figures or signing a petition), and updates about the progress of our campaigns

 - appeals and fundraising activities – including requests for donations, information about how you can leave us a gift in your will, how you can raise money on our behalf, attend or take part in a fundraising event and updates on the impact that your fundraising activities have had on our work

 - events – including details of our challenges events, or other sponsored runs and activities, as well as other events such as concerts and dinners in aid of St John Ambulance Cymru.
 Please note that if you sign up to a St John Ambulance Cymru event, we will also send you administrative communications about how you can take part.
 On occasion we will also send you a reminder about the same event in future years, in case you want to participate in it again